SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### General
   1. [Target: V4.x] Choosing a specific theme depending on the selected simulation game
-  2. [Target: V4.x] Further simplification of the setup & configuration process
+  2. [Target: V4.x] Further simplification of the overall configuration process.
+Overhaul of "Race Settings", "Simulator Settings" and "Simulator Configuration"